Inflammatory diseases in women. Causes of inflammation of the appendages

 Treatment of inflammatory processes of nonspecific etiology of the upper genital organs

 Pharmacotherapy includes general and local treatment.
-General treatment includes antibiotic therapy, immunostimulating and detoxification therapy.
+General treatment includes antibacterial therapy, immunostimulating and detoxification therapy.

-1. In antibacterial therapy, broad-spectrum antibiotics are used; it is advisable to simultaneously prescribe a combination of at least 2 antibiotics in maximum doses, taking into account the sensitivity of the microflora.
-The combinations include semi-synthetic penicillins (6.0 g per day), tseporin, kefzol, cefamisin (6.0 g per day), kanamycin (2 g per day), gentamicin (160 mg per day), while combinations of tseporin are the most effective. and oxacillin, ampicillin and gentamicin, chloramphenicol and limcomycin.
-Antibiotics are supplemented with sulfonamides (etazol IV in the form of a 10% solution of 10.0 ml after 12 hours), nitrofurans (inside - 0.8 g per day, IV - 0.1% solution of furagin drip 400-800 ml), metronidazole (Klion) IV 100 ml every 8 hours at a rate of 5 ml per minute for 7 days.
-Also, drugs of the tetracycline group are prescribed at a dose of 0.75 g per day intravenously after 8 hours.
-For the prevention of candidiasis, nystatin is prescribed 2 million units per day, levorin 1 million units per day.
-In the treatment of endometritis, the administration of antibiotics in a daily dose into the uterine muscle through the posterior fornix or under the endometrium is used.
+1. Antibacterial therapy uses broad-spectrum antibiotics; It is advisable to simultaneously prescribe a combination of at least 2 antibiotics in maximum doses, taking into account the sensitivity of the microflora.
+The combinations include semisynthetic penicillins (6.0 g per day), zeporin, kefzol, cefamizin (6.0 g per day), kanamycin (2 g per day), gentamicin (160 mg per day), with the most effective combinations being ceporin and oxacillin, ampicillin and gentamicin, chloramphenicol and limcomycin.
+Antibiotics are supplemented with sulfonamides (etazol IV in the form of a 10% solution of 10.0 ml every 12 hours), nitrofurans (orally - 0.8 g per day, IV - 0.1% solution of furagin drip 400-800 ml), metronidazole (Klion) IV 100 ml every 8 hours at a rate of 5 ml per minute for 7 days.
+Tetracycline group drugs are also prescribed at a dose of 0.75 g per day intravenously every 8 hours.
+To prevent candidiasis, nystatin is prescribed 2 million units per day, levorin 1 million units per day.
+When treating endometritis, antibiotics are administered in a daily dose into the uterine muscle through the posterior fornix or under the endometrium.

-2. The following are used as immunostimulants: thymolin - 10 mg intramuscularly 1 time per day for 7 days; T-activin - 1 ml of a 0.01% solution i / m 1 time per day for 5 days; thymogen - 100 mcg intramuscularly for 5-7 days; immunoglobulin - 5 ml intramuscularly or intravenously every other day, 5 doses.
+2. The following are used as immunostimulants: timolin - 10 mg IM once a day for 7 days; T-activin - 1 ml of 0.01% solution IM once a day for 5 days; thymogen - 100 mcg intramuscularly for 5-7 days; immunoglobulin - 5 ml IM or IV every other day, 5 doses.

-3. Anti-inflammatory therapy includes derivatives of salicylic acid (aspirin), pyrazolone (analgin, butadione), para-aminophenol (paracetamol), indolacetic (indomethacin, metindol), proteonic (ibuprofen) acids.
-Assigned in therapeutic doses of 1 tablet 3 times a day.
+3. Anti-inflammatory therapy includes derivatives of salicylic acid (aspirin), pyrazolone (analgin, butadione), paraaminophenol (paracetamol), indoleacetic (indomethacin, methindol), proteonic (ibuprofen) acids.
+Prescribed in therapeutic doses, 1 tablet 3 times a day.

 4. Detoxification therapy.
-The total infusion volume is 1250 ml per day: rheopolyglucin 400 ml, blood plasma, 10% glucose solution 400 ml, Ringer's solution 250 ml.
-The therapy also includes vitamins and antihistamines.
-Local treatment includes vacuum aspiration of the uterine cavity, gentle curettage of the uterus, and long-term intrauterine dialysis.
-Irrigation of the uterine cavity is carried out with solutions of antiseptics and antibiotics (solutions of furacilin, hydrogen peroxide, dimexide, chlorophyllipt).
+The total volume of infusion is 1250 ml per day: rheopolyglucin 400 ml, blood plasma, 10% glucose solution 400 ml, Ringer's solution 250 ml.
+Therapy also includes vitamins and antihistamines.
+Local treatment includes vacuum aspiration of the uterine cavity, gentle uterine curettage and long-term intrauterine dialysis.
+Irrigation of the uterine cavity is carried out with solutions of antiseptics and antibiotics (solutions of furatsilin, hydrogen peroxide, dimexide, chlorophyllipt).
 Physiotherapy - pulsed ultrasound, electrophoresis of copper, zinc, laser therapy, vibration massage.

 Chronic endometritis

-The main therapeutic factors are physiotherapy.
-The most commonly used magnetic field is UHF, microwaves in the centimeter range, pulsed ultrasound, electrophoresis of copper and zinc.
-Therapeutic mud, ozocerite, paraffin, sulfide, radon waters (baths, irrigation) are effective.
+The main therapeutic factors are physiobalneotherapy.
+The most commonly used magnetic fields are UHF, centimeter-wave microwaves, pulsed ultrasound, electrophoresis of copper and zinc.
+Therapeutic mud, ozokerite, paraffin, sulfide and radon waters (baths, irrigation) are effective.
 Desensitizing therapy is also prescribed - diphenhydramine, suprastin, pipolfen.
 During menstruation, broad-spectrum antibiotics are indicated.

 1. antibacterial;